Friday, December 12, 2008

 But I go to parties at other houses.
 Around the neighborhood, I see lots of lights; even deer have lights all over them.
 (My former neighborhood just had the regular kind.)
 At least, they look like deer.

 There is another part to Christmas.
 I'm not sure of the name; it sounds like "Sandy Paws" to me.
 My four-footed friends say this part is important if you like toys and treats.
-But this Paws character is like your PRs and your puppy class teacher: you're expected t
+But this Paws character is like your PRs and your puppy class teacher: you're expected to be good!

 So, to help us all be good, here - according to my canine buddies - are some dos and don'ts for this season: